jebitok-dev/platform-game/README.md

 - HTML5
 - Jest for testing

+### Usage
+To play the game you need keyboard(up-down and left-right arrows) and browser.

+- Move to right using -> arrow
+- Move to left using <- arrow
+- Jump using up arrow

 ## Getting Started

 ### Prerequisites

-To get this project up and running locally, you must already have ruby and rails plus the necessary gems installed on your computer
+To get this project up and running locally, you must already have node.js plus the necessary packages installed on your computer

 **simple steps set up on your local machine**